The Bismarck Tribune

 Daily newspaper published in Bismarck, North Dakota, U.S.

-The Bismarck Tribune is a daily newspaper in Bismarck, North Dakota.
+The Bismarck Tribune is a newspaper in Bismarck, North Dakota.
 Owned by Lee Enterprises, it is the only daily newspaper for south-central and southwest North Dakota.
+It was the first paper established in Bismarck and was the oldest continually published in the state until printing was moved to South Dakota in 2026.